isc-projects/kea/doc/guide/shell.rst

 The Kea shell is intended to serve more as a demonstration of the RESTful interface's capabilities (and, perhaps, an illustration for people interested in integrating their management environments with Kea) than as a serious management client.
-Do not expect it to be significantly expanded in the future.
-It is, and will remain, a simple tool.
+It is not likely to be significantly expanded in the future; it is, and will remain, a simple tool.